Compton Peak: Hike to Scenic Views & Geological Wonders at Shenandoah National Park

 The Compton Peak hike wows with spectacular mountain and valley views, but of course, so do many hikes at Shenandoah National Park.

-Compton Peak affords rewarding views, but this 2.4-mile out-and-back hike is a gem because it also allows hikers to study unmatched geological wonders.
+Compton Peak boasts rewarding views, but this 2.4-mile round trip hike is a gem because it also allows hikers to study unmatched geological wonders.

 There are lots of spectacularly scenic pull-outs along the way to take in the views.
 One of my favorites is Gooney Run Overlook at milepost 6.8.